AERI Scene Mirror Replacement Procedure

 - The interior fan may obstruct removal of the assembly.
 In this case the fan assembly can be slightly rotated by removing the 3 front screws holding it to the hex.
 Alternatively the entire fan assembly can be removed.

-- Disconnect the 4 cables going to the trapezoidal plate:
+- Disconnect the 4 cables going to the trapezoidal plate (ensure that motor controller is powered off):

 - MO TEMP / PE TEMP